 As we continue our recovery and cleanup efforts, please visit the Emergency website for the latest information on openings and closings in Miami-Dade County.

 Transportation and Public Works

 The Department engineers, constructs and maintains the County's roads, bridges, canals, sidewalks, street signs, pavement markings, traffic signals, street lights and stormwater drainage facilities.
-It maintains landscapes along the public rights-of-way of Miami-Dade County and also provides a mosquito control program.
+It also maintains landscapes along the public rights-of-way of Miami-Dade County.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.